Swapnakh/AutomationFramework/README.md

 this framework about about net banking

-the project expnation is automation of net banking  procees using jenkins
+the project expnation is automation of net banking  procees using jenkins  i added this sentence